Hiatt Baker Hall Guide

 PEEPs (Personal Emergency Evacuation Plan) are intended to be used to plan in advance for those who may need assistance or special arrangements during an emergency evacuation of the building.
 The PEEP will be completed by the Accommodation Manager and the individual and be signed-off by the Fire Safety Adviser.

-All repairs must be reported using the Hiatt Baker Hall online repair reporting forms.
-There is a form for Hiatt Baker catered and another for Hiatt Baker self catered.
+All repairs must be reported using the North Village online repair reporting form.
 Reporting a problem any other way may result in a delay in getting the repair seen to.